janpfander/meta_news_judgement/README.md

     top of the GitHub page).
 2. Open `meta_news_judgement.Rproj` to open an [RStudio Project](https://r4ds.had.co.nz/workflow-projects.html).
-3. Within the RStudio Project, open the `Pfander_Altay_2023.Rmd` file and run it.
+3. Within the RStudio Project, open the `anonymized.Rmd` file and run it.

 For inspecting scripts directly on github, use the `.md` files.
 The source code can be found in the `.Rmd` and `.R` files.

 Please find the [session info below](#session-info).

+*Estimated installation time* : If you have R and Rstudio installed, then adding additional packages required in our R scripts is quick (a couple of minutes)

+*Estimated run time*: Rendering the `anonymized.Rmd` document takes about 5mins on our machine (see [session info](#session-info))

 ## Files glossary